Barbelot/Physarum3D/README.md

 The particles are displayed using Unity Visual Effect Graph and the HDRP pipeline.
 The trail volume can be displayed through volumetric rendering using the VolumeRayCast shader.

+Tested with Unity 2019.3.0f1 and the corresponding HDRP/VFX Graph packages.

 # Acknowledgments